Trees of Graphs as Boundaries of Hyperbolic Groups: Abstract factors

 \begin{rmk} \rmklabel{Y.2.1}

 \begin{enumerate} \item[(1)] Observe that, since the subgroups $H_i<F$ are maximal cyclic, their generators are not the powers in $F$, and hence the cyclic words $w_i$ are not periodic.
-For this reason, any two occurences of the same subword in any $w_i$ are essentially distinct.
+For this reason, any two occurences of the same subword in any fixed $w_i$ are essentially distinct.
 This dispels some potential doubts concerning the above definition.

 \item[(2)] Note that the Whitehead graph $W_{\mathcal Q}$ is obviously a graph with no loop edges, but it may contain multiple edges. $W_{\mathcal Q}$ depends not only on the factor $\mathcal Q$, but also on the choice of a basis $B$ in the free group $F$.
 The choices for which the number of edges in corresponding Whitehead graphs is minimal lead to so called \emph{minimal Whitehead graphs} for the factor $\mathcal Q$.
-As we will show later (see \Propref{M.2}), in the situations considered in this paper the minimal Whitehead graphs will be always 2-connected (i.e. connected and without cut vertices), so in particular they will be essential (i.e. with no isolated vertices).
-Since our all further observations concern any choice of a minimal Whitehead graph for a factor $\mathcal Q$, we will not bother about this choice, and we will speak of \emph{the} Whitehead graph associated to $\mathcal Q$, meaning any of the minimal Whitehead graphs as above. \end{enumerate}
+As we will show later (see \Propref{M.2}), in the situations considered in this paper the minimal Whitehead graphs will always be 2-connected (i.e. finite, connected, nonempty, not equal to a single vertex and cutpoint-free), so in particular they will be essential (i.e. nonempty and with no isolated vertices).
+Since all our further observations apply to any choice of a minimal Whitehead graph for a factor $\mathcal Q$, we will not bother about this choice, and we will speak of \emph{the} Whitehead graph associated to $\mathcal Q$, meaning any of the minimal Whitehead graphs as above. \end{enumerate}

 \end{rmk}